On this page are listed brief biographies of the following Fellows.

 Marcela Bilek, Fellow (2019) : Sydney

-FRSN BSc (Hons) (Syd) MBA (Rochester IT) PhD (Cantab) FAA FAPS FIEEE
+AM FRSN BSc (Hons) (Syd) MBA (Rochester IT) PhD (Cantab) FAA FAPS FIEEE FAVS

 Professor of Applied Physics and Surface Engineering, School of Physics and School of Engineering, University of Sydney